 Any employee who violates this policy, including failing to pass a drug test, refusing to submit to a drug test, or tampering with or adulterating a sample will be subject to disciplinary action, including refusal to hire, immediate termination, immediate removal from a jobsite, and future prohibition from the premises.
-Former employees terminated for violation of this drug and alcohol policy may be considered for rehire with Layton Construction after six (6) months.
-Additionally, the former employee must successfully complete a drug/ alcohol rehabilitation program and must successfully pass a drug test.
-Alternatively, a former employee may be eligible for rehire if a substance abuse professional determines the former employee is not a candidate for a rehabilitation program and he passes a pre-employment drug test.
-The former employees may be subject to periodic unannounced drug testing up to six (6) times within a 12-month period.
-After a second non-negative drug test, and employee will be terminated and not be eligible for re-hire.
+Former employees terminated for violation of this drug and alcohol policy may be considered for rehire with Layton Construction after 6 months.
+Additionally, the former employee must successfully complete a drug/alcohol rehabilitation program and must successfully pass a drug test.
+Alternatively, a former employee may be eligible for rehire if a substance abuse professional determines the former employee is not a candidate for a rehabilitation program and he passes a preemployment drug test.
+The former employee must make a personal commitment to remain drug free and to abide by this policy.
+If rehired, such employees may be subject to periodic unannounced drug testing up to six times within a 12-month period.
+After a second non-negative drug test, and employee will be terminated and not be eligible for rehire.